Pramod Madhwaraj

 Pramod Madhwaraj is an Indian politician and a member of the Bharatiya Janata Party from the state of Karnataka.
 In June 2016 Madhwaraj was inducted into the Siddaramaiah led government of Karnataka as a cabinet minister with Independent Charge.
 Madhwaraj holds the Youth Empowerment and Sports Department, Fisheries Department portfolio in the Government of Karnataka.
 He is the 10th richest minister in Karnataka to be sworn into the Karnataka Cabinet.
-Madhwaraj was born in Koli caste of Karnataka state of India.
+Madhwaraj was born in the Mogaveera / Koli caste of Karnataka state of India.

 Family

 Pramod Madhwaraj is married to Supriya Madhwaraj and they have a daughter Prathyaksha Raj.
 He is the son of former Congress Minister Manorama Madhwaraj. and Mathsayaraja Late Shri Malpe Madhwaraj.

 Political life

 Pramod Madhwaraj is from the Indian National Congress.
 He had represented Udupi Assembly Constituency of Udupi district, Karnataka from 2013 to 2018.
 Pramod Madhwaraj unsuccessfully fought the 2008 Karnataka Legislative Assembly election on an Indian National Congress ticket losing to K. Raghupati Bhat of the Bharatiya Janata Party by about 2500 votes.
 However, in the following 2013 Karnataka Legislative Assembly election Madhwaraj won the seat defeating B. Sudhakar Shetty of the Bharatiya Janata Party by over 39000 votes.
 In the 2018 Karnataka Legislative Assembly election, Madhwaraj lost to K. Raghupati Bhat of the Bharatiya Janata Party by about 2000 votes and a margin of 5%.
 Madhwaraj was educated in Mahatma Gandhi Memorial College and National Institute of Technology, Karnataka.
 He completed his primary education at St. Cecily's Convent, Udupi and Christian High School Udupi.
 Pramod Madhwaraj is the managing Trustee of M Madhwaraj Charitable Trust which is named after his late father M. Madhwaraj.
 The trust is very popular among the poor and helps a lot of poor people to make their ends meet.
 He joined the JD(S) ahead of the 2019 Lok Sabha Elections but campaigned for Congress president Rahul Gandhi as his party was in alliance with the Congress.
 He contested unsuccessfully from the Udupi-Chikmangalur Lok Sabha Constituency against Shobha Karandlaje of the BJP and lost by a margin of 28% or over 350000 votes.